The legislation of the corona premium

 - The corona premium can be spent in all sectors, as long as the consumer is present in the selling establishment.
 This means that online shops are not eligible to accept the corona premium.

-Is the attribution of a corona premium mandatory?
+Is the granting of a corona premium mandatory?

 Can I grant myself a corona premium as an independent business owner?